RishankDudhat05/VOYAGR/PoC.md

 ---

+## Expected Outcome
+A new user can complete the journey:
+- Register and log in.
+- Enter trip details in the form.
+- Receive a first-pass itinerary (stubbed with sample activities).
+- Edit notes or regenerate a day.
+- Save the itinerary.

+---

+## Success Criteria
+- End-to-end user flow is functional in staging.
+- Itinerary generation time < 8 seconds (using stubbed responses).
+- ≥90% successful form submissions leading to an itinerary.

+---

+## Limitations
+- No live place data yet (stubbed only).
+- No maps, budget validation, or external API integration.
+- Export and sharing features not included.

+---

 ## Next Steps
 - Replace SQLite with scalable database (Postgres).
 - Implement full trip intake form with structured fields.